-In select cases, you may even want to take your baby to the doctor, even when they haven’t received their first teeth yet.
+In select cases, you may even want to take your baby to the doctor even when they haven’t received their first teeth yet.
 If your young infant is having difficulty breastfeeding, it could be lip-tie or tongue-tie related, which is easily diagnosed and treated by a pediatric dentist.

 At the very latest, make sure to bring your child for their first dental visit before their first birthday.
 Any delays in teething should be discussed with your pediatric dentist.
 You definitely don’t want to wait too long to diagnose any dental issues.
 Even relatively harmless habits, like thumb sucking, can result in eventual problems with the development of permanent teeth.

-Preventative Dentistry Care in Children
+Preventative Dentistry Care in Childre

 Just like adults, children should come in for a dental exam every 6 months – even if they only have their baby teeth.
-A regular dental exam will reveal any cavities, and help teach children about oral hygiene like brushing, flossing and plaque.
+A regular dental exam will reveal any cavities, and the dentist will help teach children about oral hygiene like brushing, flossing and plaque.
 And it’s especially important that children have a positive association with the dentist so that they can avoid dental anxiety issues as an adult.

 A pediatric dentist will also have specialized training in giving proper oral care information to children.
-The dentist can provide a kid friendly dental experience along with educational materials, while answering any questions on how to prevent cavities.
+The dentist can provide a kid-friendly dental experience, along with educational materials, while answering any questions on how to prevent cavities.
 Developing proper oral hygiene habits is essential to preventive dentistry.

 When Your Child Has Tooth Pain

 Any kind of tooth pain should be taken seriously, whether it’s in their baby teeth or their permanent teeth.
-If your kid is complaining of tooth sensitivity, it could be a result of tooth decay, or cavities.
+If your kid is complaining of tooth sensitivity, it could be a result of tooth decay or cavities.
 Any oral health concerns that you may have should be brought to the pediatric dentist’s attention as quickly as possible.